moonstream-labs/obsidian-traffic-control/README.md

 > [!WARNING]
 > This plugin relies heavily on Electron APIs that are otherwise undocumented in the Obsidian API.
-> Though everything seems to be working fine as of 9/7/24, should something change in the future, it may suddenly stop working!
+> Though everything seems to be working as of 9/7/24, we are still ironing out the kinks!